Opencontour/Opencontour_mousum/docs/projectsetup.md

 The standard procedure for completing an Opencontour open pit project is as follows:

 1. In the Base layer, load a contour file containing the topography of the project.
 Additionally, load the Model and Geotech layers.
-See Section XXXX of the Help Guide for more information.
+See [layer](MineDesignCoreModule.md#455-layers) for more information.
-2. Create a Cutter pit shape guided by a loaded Model, Refer to section XXXX for more details.
+2. Create a Cutter pit shape guided by a loaded Model.
 3. Build any dumps or leach pad cells.
-Refer to section XXXX for more details.
 4. The Cutter is used to cut the contours.
 This creates CutterResult & BaseResult layers.
-Refer to section XXXX for more details.
+See [Layer](MineDesignCoreModule.md#455-layers) for more information.
 5. Check the Density, ow property (ow) & Ore Tns variable and verify the Routing variable.
 Density values in the Model layer should be expressed in tns/volume.
-Refer to XXXX  for more details.
+See [Layer](MineDesignCoreModule.md#455-layers) for more information.
 6. Create the Mineplan by utilising the loaded Model and CutterResult.
-Refer to section XXXX for more details.
+See [Layer](MineDesignCoreModule.md#455-layers) for more information.
 7. Insert Schedule Features, such as hauling, loading, stockpiles, leach cells & dumps.
-Use the Schedule Features portion of the window as in Figure XXXX.
+Use the Schedule Features portion of the window.
 Drag these to their desired locations and adjust the elevation.
-Refer to section XXXX for more details.
+See [Layer](MineDesignCoreModule.md#455-layers) for more information.
-8. Build Roads from the mining activity to the applicable Schedule Features, Refer to section XXXX for more details.
-Or, select the Roads option None to run the schedule without using roads.
-Refer to section XXXX for more details.
+8. Build Roads from the mining activity to the applicable Schedule Features or, select the Roads option None to run the schedule without using roads.
+See [Create Schedule](MineDesignCoreModule.md#443-create-schedule) for more information.
-9. Create a Schedule for mining & processing tonnages on a period by period basis, Refer to section XXXX for more details.
+9. Create a Schedule for mining & processing tonnages on a period by period basis.
+See [Create Schedule](MineDesignCoreModule.md#443-create-schedule) for more information.
 10. Run the schedule.
-Refer to section XXXX for more details.
+See [Create Schedule](MineDesignCoreModule.md#443-create-schedule) for more information.
 11. Run associated schedule scripts.
-Refer to section XXXX for more details.
+See [Create Script](MineDesignCoreModule.md#444-create-script) for more information.
 12. View Charts.
-Refer to section XXXX for more details.
+See [Create Charts](MineDesignCoreModule.md#445-create-charts) for more information.
 13. Run Reports.
-Refer to section XXXX for more details.
+See [Report Tool](MineDesignCoreModule.md#446-report-tool) for more information.
 14. Build Period Maps.
-Refer to section XXXX for more details.